-- At least 2 people arriving in a car together must both hold valid Car Parking Permits to reserve a parking space.
+- At least two people arriving in a car together must both hold valid car parking permits to reserve a parking space.

 - You must reserve your space in advance using the online booking system.

-- You must display the 2 valid Car Parking Permits in the windscreen on arrival (double permit holders available free of charge from FM Helpdesk and SCIC).
+- You must display the two valid car parking permits in the windscreen on arrival (double permit holders available free of charge from FM helpdesk.

-- There must be at least 2 people in the vehicle on arrival.
+- There must be at least two people in the vehicle on arrival.

 How do I reserve a parking space?

-- Reserve your space on MyFM (you will need to have 2 Car Parking Permit numbers or usernames to book).
+- Reserve your space on MyFM (you will need to have two car parking permit numbers or usernames to book).